tanxzen/Class10CS/CH03/Textual_Question.md

 Q7.
 Explain the various character input/output functions in C. <br>

+Ans : getchat() function : It is used to read one character at a time from the standard input device(keyboard).<br>
+      putchar() function : It is ued to display one character at a time on the monitor screen. getch() function : It is used to read a character from the keyboard and it does not expect the enter key press. putch() function : It is used to display a character on the monitor. gets() function : It is used to read a string of characters including white space.

 Q8.
 Mention the various conversion specifications for data I/O in C. <br>

 Q9.
 Write a C program to calculate simple interest using formula $I = \frac{PNR}{100}$.<br>